-Figure 6.3.1-1 depicts a logical system architecture for topology 1, where the Common reader function and AIoT RAN node function are deployed within an AIoT RAN.
+Figure 6.3.1-1 depicts a logical system architecture for topology 1, where the Common reader function and AIoT RAN node function are deployed within an AIoT RAN Reader.

+The following definitions apply:

+AIoT RAN Reader: A RAN node supporting AIoT RAN node function and common reader function that hosts certain functions for AIoT as part of the functional split between RAN and CN.

+Editor’s Note 1: Further details regarding AIoT functions hosted in the AIoT RAN and the respective functional split to be decided by RAN2, RAN3 and SA2.

 Figure 6.3.1-1 Logical system architecture for topology 1